 If I tell you your amp is fixed and you then take more than three months to collect it, I reserve the right to keep it, or to sell it and keep all the proceeds.
 The same goes for amps left with me after you told me not to carry on with the work because of cost or whatever other reason.
 I can’t be a free storage facility, I don’t have the room, so after three months I reserve the right to dispose of the item, or sell it if it has any value.

 No fix, no fee

 Just another peace of mind thing for you.
-If you give me an amp and tell me what fault you want fixing, and somehow it turns out that the fault doesn’t get fixed, there will be no fee (unless of course you asked me to stop work before the fault was fixed).
-And further: if I or we in concert decide that it isn’t worth fixing your amp there will also be no fee (apart from the pint you will obviously then owe me).
+If you give me an amp and tell me what fault you want fixing, and somehow it turns out that the fault doesn’t get fixed, there will be the bench fee (£30) and no further charge.
+And further: if I or we in concert decide that it isn’t worth fixing your amp there will also be no fee beyond the bench fee (apart from the pint you will obviously then owe me).
 An inevitable concomitant of this is that I don’t always take in jobs of the doomed type.